Kusu Island is located 5.6 kilometres to the south of the main island of Singapore and receives a considerable number of visitors every year.

 Kusu Island Temple, Ferry Times & Food, Singapore

 Kusu Island receives the largest number of visitors during the annual Kusu Pilgrimage event.
-It is held every year on the 9th lunar month, mostly occuring in September or November.
+It is held every year on the 9th lunar month, mostly occurring in September or November.
 Thousands of devotees attend this event in hopes of attaining peace, good health, happiness, prosperity and good luck.
 Note that overnight stays are not allowed on the island and the ferry charges are about $18 for adults and $12 for children.

 The blue lagoons and the glorious beaches creates a friendly atmosphere where you can spend some good time either with friends and family.
 There is a Tortoise sanctuary where your children will enjoy seeing different types of tortoises and turtles.